Value-Free Policy Optimization via Reward Partitioning: Experiments

 \subsection{Training Setup and Baseline Comparison}

-We train all models using the AdamW~\cite{loshchilov2019decoupled} optimizer with a learning rate of $1 \times 10^{-4}$.
-The learning rate scheduler follows a linear warmup and decay schedule, with 150 warmup steps and total training steps computed as the product of steps per epoch and the number of epochs:
+All models are trained using the AdamW~\cite{loshchilov2019decoupled} optimizer with a learning rate of $1 \times 10^{-4}$.
+We use a linear warmup and decay schedule with 150 warmup steps, where the total number of training steps is defined as:

-The scheduler is configured using the \texttt{get\_scheduler} function from the Hugging Face Transformers library with linear scheduling.
-For evaluating the hyperparameters of our proposed method RPO, we use KTO and DRO as baselines.
-The temperature parameter $\tau$ is set to 1.0 in all experiments to minimize its impact and focus on intrinsic method differences.
-Setting $\tau=1.0$ ensures a fair comparison by controlling the sharpness of the policy distribution uniformly.
-Figure~\ref{fig:training-time} compares the average training durations in hours across three FLAN-T5 model sizes (Small, Large, XL) for KTO, DRO, and RPO.

-As illustrated, RPO converges faster than both KTO and DRO for all model scales, highlighting its efficiency and suitability for scalable single-trajectory policy optimization.